 Domino 4.4 (February 2021)¶

-- Git-based Projects – Git-based projects are a new type of project in Domino that provide a full Git-first experience for your project’s code.
-Create branches, commit your code, and push or pull changes to your code all from within a workspace in a Git-based project.
-To learn more, refer to the Git-based projects documentation.
+- Git-based Projects with CodeSync – Native integration with widely used Git repositories is provided by CodeSync technology in new Git-based project type to help data scientists save, find and reproduce work, and engage in version-controlled, code-based collaboration with other team members.
+Create branches, commit your code, and push or pull changes to your code, all from within a workspace, in a Git-based project with CodeSync.
+To learn more, refer to the Git-based Projects with CodeSync documentation.

 Upgrades & Enhancements